jaeksoft/opensearchserver/src/doc/en/documentation/faq%7Cfrequently_asked_questions%7C9/crawling/how_to_use_selenium_to_crawl_websites.md

 * the script waits for one second,
 * an index document is created,
 * the fields `url` and `title` are set,
-* a CSS selector locates a text element in the web page.
+* a CSS selector locates a text element within the web page.
 These elements are stored in the `content` field.
 * the document is inserted within the index.

 ## RESTful API